2004 Belgian Grand Prix: Friday drivers

-Practice and qualifying
+Practice

 Four practice sessions were held before qualifying – two 60-minute sessions on Friday, 27 August, and two 45-minute sessions on Saturday, 28 August.
 All teams, with the exception of Ferrari, Williams, McLaren, and Renault, were permitted to run three drivers on Friday.
 Anthony Davidson, the third driver for BAR, set the quickest time in the first practice session, 1:45.104.
 Räikkönen set the fastest time in practice two.
 Saturday practice one was cancelled due to fog, and Barrichello set the quickest time in Saturday practice two, shortened from 45 to 30 minutes as a result of the fog that had cancelled practice one.
 Saturday's second practice session saw two major excursions from Antônio Pizzonia and Gianmaria Bruni, the latter causing the session to be red-flagged.

+Qualifying

 Qualifying was split into two sections.
 In the first session, dubbed "pre-qualifying", each driver took turns to record one lap at a time.
 The order the cars ran in was the reverse order to the classified results at the 2004 Hungarian Grand Prix.
 For example, Michael Schumacher won the race, so would be the last car to run in pre-qualifying.
 The second qualifying session (dubbed "qualifying") repeated this process (with the drivers running in reverse order to the pre-qualifying results), but with the caveat that the drivers would not be allowed to alter their fuel loads between then and the race.
 The fastest time in the second session would take pole.
 As in 2003, setups and fuel loads could not be altered between the end of the second qualifying session and the race.
 In pre-qualifying, Ricardo Zonta, driving for Toyota, spun off at Pouhon corner, leading him to collide with the tyre wall.
 The second part of qualifying started as being very wet but quickly dried out, enabling Jarno Trulli to switch to intermediate tyres, enabling him to set the fastest lap time.
 Schumacher qualified second.
 The conditions did not suit Jenson Button, who had run on wet tyres when the track was ready for intermediates, and Juan Pablo Montoya, who did his qualifying lap on intermediates as it began to rain.